 Example: Trolling is one of the most ubiquitous forms of online harassment, meaning an enormous number of writers, journalists, and creators have been exposed to it.
 In 2016, comedian Leslie Jones was the target of a widespread trolling campaign built on racist, misogynist messaging, which culminated in her being subjected to revenge porn, doxing, and hacking.
 (The incident also resulted in notorious troll Milo Yiannopoulos being kicked off Twitter for his targeted, publicly racist abuse—thanks in part to a #LoveforLeslieJ Twitter campaign launched by her supporters.)

 Definition: Swatting doesn’t take place online, but it is often the direct result of online harassment and doxing.
-It is also one of the most frightening examples of how online harassment can cross swiftly and dangerously into one’s offline life.
-Swatting occurs when a hoax call is placed to law enforcement detailing a completely false but plausibly dangerous event that the caller claims is taking place in a target’s home or business.
+It is also one of the most frightening examples of how online harassment can cross dangerously into one’s offline life.
+Swatting occurs when a hoax call is placed to law enforcement detailing a completely false but plausibly threatening event that the caller claims is taking place in a target’s home or business.
 SWAT teams are meant to respond to the call accordingly, showing up to a target’s home fully armed and putting the target and the target’s family in grave danger.
 This is one of the rarer but more serious consequences of online harassment and is a popular tactic among online harassers in the gaming community.

 Example: In 2013, an online security journalist was swatted at his home in Virginia, where 10 to 12 police officers surrounded his driveway with their guns drawn.

 What to do: Swatting is illegal.
 It is often the result of a doxing incident, in which a person’s home or business address has been posted online with the intention that it will be seen by other online harassers.
-You can take measures to prevent doxing by checking out this Field Manual’s Protecting Information from Doxing resource.
+You can take measures to prevent doxing by checking out this Field Manual’s Protecting Information from Doxing.
 You may also want to consider purchasing a Virtual Private Network (VPN) to shield your IP address, which contains geolocating information.
 If you’ve been the target of swatting, you may want to take legal action and file a report with law enforcement.
 If you believe you could be the target of swatting in the future, consider informing your local police department to prepare them for this possibility.